BOOKS TO READ BEFORE VISITING SAUDI ARABIA

 BY ABD AL-RAHMAN MUNIF

-The book was first published in Beirut in 1984 and despite being banned in some Arab countries, including Saudi Arabia, it is recognized as an important work of Arab literature.
+"Cities of Salt" was first published in Beirut in 1984 and despite being banned in some Arab countries, including Saudi Arabia, it is recognized as an important work of Arab literature.
 The author was born in Jordan to a Saudi father and Iraqi mother.
 He worked in the oil industry and later focused on writing.
 Because of his opposition of the Saudi royal family, he was stripped of his Saudi citizenship.
 Munif is regarded by many as the most important author in the Arab world during the late 20th century.

 Cities of Salt, which is the first in the series of five and is a monumental book of 600 pages, examines the effects of the discovery of huge reserves of oil in a once-idyllic oasis community in an unnamed country, seen through the eyes of a large cast of bedouin characters whose lives were disrupted and never the same.